Landscape Planning Guide

 Does your landscape contractor:

-- Offer a FREE on-site consultation?
+- Offer a professional on-site consultation?

 - Provide a sketch or scaled drawing indicating proposed work?

 - Charge a fee for the sketch or scaled drawing?